• ECTS

 1) Introduction to linear inverse problems

-* Linear inverse problem in finite dimension
+* Linear inverse problem in finite dimensions

-* Linear inverse problem in infinite dimension
+* Inverse linear problem in infinite dimensions

 * Pseudo-inverse and regularization